halildurmus/win32/PUBLISHING.md

 6. Update `README.md` as appropriate with any changed examples.

-7. If ready, run `git tag v1.2.3` to tag the release.
+7. If ready, run `git tag v1.2.3` (with the appropriate version number) to tag the release.

 8. Run `git push` and `git push --tags` to push both the release and the tag to GitHub.